IRON747/Data-Analytics/Power BI/Electric_Vehicle_Analysis/README.md

 2. Install Power BI and Excel (preferablly latest version)
 3. Open and run the Power BI report `Electric Vehicle Analysis.pbix`.

-## Contact
-For any questions or feedback, feel free to reach out to me.